RaspAP/raspap-webgui/README.md

  - [License](#license)

 ## Prerequisites
-Start with a clean install of the [latest release of Raspberry Pi OS (32-bit) Lite](https://www.raspberrypi.org/downloads/raspbian/).
+Start with a clean install of the [latest release of Raspberry Pi OS (32-bit) Lite](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit).
 The Raspberry Pi OS desktop and 64-bit beta distros are unsupported.

 1. Update Raspbian, including the kernel and firmware, followed by a reboot:
 ```
 sudo apt-get update
-sudo apt-get dist-upgrade
+sudo apt-get full-upgrade
 sudo reboot
 ```
-2. Set the WiFi country in raspi-config's **Localisation Options**: `sudo raspi-config`
+2. Set the "WLAN country" option in `raspi-config`'s **Localisation Options**: `sudo raspi-config`

-3. If you have a device without an onboard WiFi chipset, the [**Edimax Wireless 802.11b/g/n nano USB adapter**](https://www.edimax.com/edimax/merchandise/merchandise_detail/data/edimax/global/wireless_adapters_n150/ew-7811un) is an excellent option – it's small, cheap and has good driver support.
+3. If you have a device without an onboard wireless chipset, the [**Edimax Wireless 802.11b/g/n nano USB adapter**](https://www.edimax.com/edimax/merchandise/merchandise_detail/data/edimax/global/wireless_adapters_n150/ew-7811un) is an excellent option – it's small, cheap and has good driver support.

 With the prerequisites done, you can proceed with either the Quick installer or Manual installation steps below.